zxcvbnm8888888888/os-pa1/INSTALL.md

 $ sudo apt install git build-essential
 ```

+### 2. Install RISC-V GNU Toolchain

-2. You need the GCC version 8 or higher, but the default GCC package, ``gcc-riscv64-linux-gnu``, in Ubuntu 18.04.4 LTS contains the GCC version 7.4.0.
+You need the GCC version 8 or higher, but the default GCC package, ``gcc-riscv64-linux-gnu``, in Ubuntu 18.04.4 LTS contains the GCC version 7.4.0.
 Instead, install the GCC version 8.3.0 as follows and link it as ``riscv64-linux-gnu-gcc``.
 Your 64-bit GNU toolchain will be installed in the ``/usr/bin`` directory.

 ```
 $ sudo apt install gcc-8-riscv64-linux-gnu binutils-riscv64-linux-gnu